rsrbk/SRAttractionsMap/README.md

 SRAttractionsMap ![Pod status](https://cocoapod-badges.herokuapp.com/v/SRAttractionsMap/badge.png)
 ---
-This is the map which contains attractions added on it with the abillity to click and see the full description.
+This is the map with attractions on which you can click and see the full description.
 <p align="center">
   <img src="https://github.com/rsrbk/SRAttractionsMap/blob/master/gif.gif?raw=true" alt="Demo gif"/>
 </p>